mikemilano/gitcp/README.md

 Seeder: A Project Utility & Build Tool
 ======================================

-Instead of cloning, copying, and cleaning, use `seeder`!
+Seeder is a CLI utility for retrieving parts or entire repositories into your current project.
+It works with both public and private repositories via a short path for Github or a full git URL to any repo.

 > This is as much for users fetching files as it is for those maintaining seeds.
 It could be useful in a CI pipeline as well!

-Seeder is a CLI utility for retrieving parts or entire repositories into your current project.
-It works with both public and private repositories via a short path for Github or a full git URL to any repo.

 Seeder not only handles fetching code, but it also takes care of the mapping of code from an external path into the current project.
 This makes it not only handy to create project, but to act as a build tool for projects which rely on